Facebook pixel

 • Discrimination in benefits

-• Withdrawing a job offer after being made aware of being part of the LGBTQ community
+• Withdrawing a job offer after being made aware that the employee was part of the LGBTQ community

-• Being terminated for making a gender transition
+• Terminating or reducing the employee’s hours for making a gender transition

 • Promoting less qualified employees who are not gay or lesbian